Written by the Healthline Team. February 2020.

 In every instance, we maintain a distinct separation between advertisements and editorial content.
-All ads on Healthline.com are clearly and unambiguously identified as such.
-Clicking on an ad will take the user to an advertiser’s site or to a sponsor’s resource center on Healthline.com.
+All ads on Healthline Media properties are clearly and unambiguously identified as such.
+Clicking on an ad will take the user to an advertiser’s site or to a sponsor’s resource center hosted on a Healthline Media property.
 Sponsored resource centers are labeled as such, with the name of the sponsoring entity displayed.

-From time to time, we seek sponsorships from trusted and credible research organizations, manufacturers, and other service providers.
-Sponsorships provide financial benefit to Healthline, but also benefit our users by providing current information on health services, medications, and treatments.
-Editorial content sponsored by an advertiser is subject to our editorial policy and is reviewed by our editorial staff.
-When content is provided by or influenced by a named sponsor, we take meaningful steps to ensure our users will not confuse that sponsored content with Healthline’s own original editorial content.
-Here are the types of sponsored content Healthline presents:
+Healthline Media seeks sponsorships from trusted and credible research organizations, manufacturers, and other service providers.
+Sponsorships provide financial benefit to Healthline Media, but also benefit our users by providing current information on health services, medications, and treatments.
+Editorial content sponsored by an advertiser is subject to our editorial policy and is reviewed by our editorial staff and Medical Affairs team.
+When content is provided by or influenced by a named sponsor, we take meaningful steps to ensure our users will not confuse that sponsored content with Healthline Media’s own original editorial content.
+Here are the types of sponsored content Healthline Media presents:

-- Brand pages: Healthline may host webpages that present content that is created by our sponsors or advertisers.
-This content is not created by Healthline, and does not undergo an editorial or medical review by Healthline.
+- Brand pages: Healthline Media may host webpages that present content that is created by our sponsors or advertisers.
+This content does not undergo an editorial or medical review by Healthline Media, and Healthline Media is not responsible for providing the products or services described on these pages.
 These pages are hosted as a viewer resource, and are not meant to imply recommendations or endorsements.
 Brand pages are labeled: “Paid for by.”

 - Native advertising: Native advertising refers to links or ads that link to other content.
-These links may direct users to other content on Healthline, or may link to an advertiser or sponsor owned page.
-These links are displayed in the space between paragraphs of a Healthline article, along the right side of a content page and/or at the bottom of a page below an article or other content.
-In cases where links direct viewers to co-sponsored content, brand pages or sponsor owned web pages, such links will be labeled with one or more of the following: “Sponsored,” or “Paid for by.”
+These links may direct users to other content on Healthline Media properties, or may link to an advertiser or sponsor owned page.
+These links are displayed in the space between paragraphs of a Healthline Media article, along the right side of a content page and/or at the bottom of a page below an article or other content.
+In cases these links direct viewers to co-sponsored content, brand pages or sponsor owned web pages, such links will be labeled with one or more of the following: “Sponsored,” or “Paid for by.”

-6. We clearly distinguish content that is part of a cobranded program.
+7. We clearly distinguish content that is part of a Partner program.